 Entrance to the hotel is by way of two steps which can be covered by a portable ramp which is suitable for wheel chair access.

-Floor is carpeted throughout and it is suitable for wheelchairs.
+Floor is carpeted throughout.
+It is suitable for wheelchairs

 Accounting and credit card payment facilities are portable and brought to the guests for their convenience.

 Our corridors are well lit and are either carpeted or polished stone floors which may need some guidance and assistance for people with walking difficulties.
 A member of staff will always be on hand to offer assistance.

 Our Bar and Drawing Room is accessed directly from reception through wide doors.

 Because of the nature of our external areas and garden, access is limited.